-You must have completed the necessary coursework and exams, have sufficient professional experience, and be a member of both NCLGBA and NCLGBA’s listserv.
+To become a CLGBO, you must have completed the necessary coursework and exams, have sufficient professional experience, and be a member of the NCLGBA and subscribed to the NCLGBA listserv.
+Membership is encouraged throughout your career and interest in the Association; however, it is confirmed at the time of application.
 The listserv is used to provide information on the certification program, continuing education opportunities, course offerings, etc.

 To be eligible, you need to meet one of these combinations of related/applicable experience and education:

-- 8 years of experience in local government budget and evaluation are eligible for the certification
+- eight (8) years of experience in local government budget and evaluation

-To become eligible for certification, eight days of course work are required in four categories:
+To become eligible for certification, eight (8) days of course work is required in four (4) categories:

-Want to complete your certification this year?
+Want to work on obtaining your certification this year?
 Here are some upcoming courses you can take.

 - Local Government Budgeting